 Staying Compliant: CAN-SPAM & GDPR for Nurse Lists

-The B2B email outreach vs. spam distinction matters too.
-Emailing a nurse at their professional email about a relevant business offer = legal (with CAN-SPAM compliance).
-Scraping personal emails from social media and blasting promotions = don't do that.
+The B2B-outreach-vs-spam distinction matters too.
+Emailing a nurse at their professional address about a relevant business offer = legal (with CAN-SPAM compliance).
+Scraping personal emails off social media and blasting promotions = don't do that.

 Scrap.io pulls from publicly available business data — no PHI, no personal health records, no shady scraping of private directories.
+Every record is traceable to its source.
 That's a baseline you should demand from any provider.
-Also worth investing in a good doctor email list provider that follows the same standards if you're expanding beyond nursing.
+And if you're expanding beyond nursing, invest in a doctor email list provider that follows the same standards.

 FAQ — Nurse Email Lists